jmalmsten/VOP-MIRROR/README.md

 * What I also am thinking of doing is making some sort of API or something available that let's the end user pipe in a video feed of their choosing from an external source.
 This can then be paired with the ADM to have physical artwork in front of a virtual volume stage.
 And the VOP can tell the external source when to advance or regress.
 But... this is a pipe-dream thing.
 I am not expecting to reach that stage any time soon.

 ### What does it NOT aim to do?
 * If you are looking for a reliable tool to do high end realistic composites with nondestructive workflows and deep 3D implementations.
 Look elsewhere.
 This is a tool to take 2D planes.
 Move them in virtual 3D space and expose a latent image file.
 If you mess up with the VOP.
 You need to start over.
-If you want to put in an .OBJ as the projection image and manipulate PBR materials and real time raytraced lighting.
+If you want to put in an .OBJ as the projection image and manipulate PBR materials and real time raytraced lightgit clone -b v0.6.3 https://codeberg.org/jmalmsten-com/VOP.giting.
 You'd need to fork this project.
 Because it's not at all in my targets anytime soon.

 * If you are looking at this and thinking, why on earth do I not use the power of a modern GPU with Blender and do all these things all inside a desktop computer?
 Then all I can say is simply...
     > "If I wanted the perfect sound...
 I would have gotten the CD."